porsche-design-system/porsche-design-system/packages/components/src/components/heading/heading.code.md

 ## Custom tag hierarchy

-If a custom tag hierarchy is needed, **individual headline tags** can be set from `h1` to `h6` either by referencing the corresponding `tag` property or setting the HTML headline tags directly as slots.
+If a custom tag hierarchy is needed, **individual heading tags** can be set from `h1` to `h6` either by referencing the corresponding `tag` property or setting the HTML heading tags directly as slots.

 <Playground :markup="customTagHierarchy" :config="config"></Playground>